-Note 1: These figures are derived from the component data sheets including the Telit Hardware User Guide.
-Per Telit,

-"The reported values are an average among all the product variants and bands for each network wireless technology."
+Note 1:These figures are derived from the component data sheets including the Telit Hardware User Guide.
+Per Telit, "The reported values are an average among all the product variants and bands for each network wireless technology."
 Results can vary depending network conditions.

-Note 2: Values are calculated based on 5.0 volt supply voltage and on-board power supply efficiency.
+Note 2: Values are calculated based on power supply efficiency.